GeorgeMuscat/6443/slides/content/week02.md

 ### Cookies

--   Cookies are how session persistent is commonly implemented
+-   Cookies are used for session persistence
 -   Usually authentication data + other data
     -   Session
     -   Authentication Token